AshanPerera98/bookstore/README.md

-This is a sample Book Store project build by Ashan Perera.
+This is a sample Book Store project built by Ashan Perera.

 A hosted version of the project can be found in [ashanperera-bookstore.netlify.app](https://ashanperera-bookstore.netlify.app/)